rothos/protocol_1/index.md

 - a too-clean sample pattern of attention: 023987aliurnnga5098126943098fkkdan5691694704958637lkrjnanf0912360989sdf7basf3g7avf…

 “slow is smooth: smooth is fast”, blah blah

+So sometimes things can look a lot like “contemporary classical noting practice.” [_sic_]

 ### (Mental action) and the attentional manifold